2020 Chevrolet Silverado diesel tops pickup truck mpg race

-Fuel economy in pickups matters.
-And General Motors just announced record-setting new EPA fuel economy ratings for its new 2020 Chevrolet Silverado light-duty pickup powered by its new 3.0-liter inline-6 turbodiesel.
+Fuel economy matters in pickups.
+General Motors announced new EPA fuel economy ratings Thursday for its 2020 Chevrolet Silverado light-duty pickup powered by its new 3.0-liter inline-6 turbodiesel.

-The 2020 Chevy Silverado 1500 diesel is rated at 23 mpg city, 33 highway, and 27 mpg combined for two-wheel drive models with the optional 10-speed automatic transmission.
+The 2020 Chevy Silverado 1500 diesel will rate 23 mpg city, 33 highway for two-wheel drive models with a 10-speed automatic transmission, Chevy said.
+Four-wheel-drive models will rate 23 mpg city, 29 highway.

-That's a big improvement over the brand's new 2.7-liter inline-4 gasoline truck, which is the next highest-mileage engine in the Silverado lineup.
-It is rated at 20 mpg city, 23 hwy, and 21 combined.
-On the highway, the new inline-6 turbodiesel will burn 43 percent less fuel than the gas-turbo I-4.

 2020 Chevrolet Silverado 1500 diesel